Latest OFSTED Inspection Report Findings

 - Support staff to respond to and build on all opportunities to extend children’s learning and promote outstanding progress.

-Thank you to all the staff, directors and families for their continued support.
+Thank you to all the staff, trustees and families for their continued support.

 In August 2014, Sawston Nursery was inspected by Ofsted.